lachlandeer/movie-data-documentation/nielsen-ads/Readme-nielsen-ads.md

     └── movies_spottv_2015.csv
 ```

-## **Files Description**

 These files provide a look at the advertising spend for each movie, offering insights into the marketing strategies and the intensity of the advertising efforts by studios and distributors.
-Each file is named according to the media channel and year the movie was release, for example, `movies_nationaltv_2014.csv` for national TV advertising data in 2014.
+Each file is named according to the media channel and year the movie was released, for example, `movies_nationaltv_2014.csv` for national TV advertising data in 2014.

 ### File Example: `movies_nationaltv_2014.csv`